mansimov/unsupervised-videos/README.md

 Code for paper [Unsupervised Learning of Video Representations using LSTMs](http://arxiv.org/abs/1502.04681) by Nitish Srivastava, Elman Mansimov, Ruslan Salakhutdinov; ICML 2015.

 We use multilayer Long Short Term Memory (LSTM) networks to learn representations of video sequences.
 The representation can be used to perform different tasks, such as reconstructing the input sequence, predicting the future sequence, or for classification.
-Example:
+Examples:

 ![mnist gif1](http://i.giphy.com/3o6UBnVC6wIj3NdJOE.gif)
 ![mnist gif2](http://i.giphy.com/3o6UB3eAZxybAFG0iA.gif)